xdividr/dreamcloud-docs/source/dreamobjects/gettingstarted/how-to-configure-synology.rst

 --------------------------------

 You’ll need  a private bucket on DreamObjects — this where your data will live.
-All in all, you need tohave three things: a *public key*, a *secret key*, and a *bucket name*.
+All in all, you need to have three things: a *public key*, a *secret key*, and a *bucket name*.

 Once you’re all set on the DreamHost side of things, log in to your